Activision slows "World of Warcraft" declines

 Activision Blizzard Inc's quarterly sales beat Wall Street expectations on Thursday as the video game publisher lost fewer "World of Warcraft" subscribers than it did a quarter ago.

-Investors are closely watching subscriber numbers for "World of Warcraft" because the franchise is the company's most profitable business and generates a steady stream of monthly revenue from its millions of users.
+Investors are closely watching the "World of Warcraft" subscriber numbers because the franchise is the company's most profitable business and generates a steady stream of monthly revenue from its users.

-The company ended the quarter with 10.2 million "World of Warcraft" subscribers, which is down from 10.3 million from the previous quarter.7
+The company ended the quarter with 10.2 million "World of Warcraft" subscribers, which is down from 10.3 million from the previous quarter.

 The net loss of 100,000 subscribers is smaller than the 700,000 subscribers it lost during the third quarter.